 QUALIFICATIONS AND PARTICULARS

 There is flexibility in filling this position, and the parish will consider two part time candidates (lay and ordained) with flexible hours and compensation commensurate with the duties assigned.
 Together or separate, both positions offer medical coverage and pension.
-Housing is not provided.
+Housing may be provided.
 The position is a career development position, though candidates of any experience level may apply.
 Cash stipend meets diocesan minimums.

-Candidates should submit CV or resume along with two sermons or equivalent piece of academic writing (journal article) and three ecclesiastical, professional, or academic references to Ms Angela Shelley on firstname.lastname@example.org as soon as possible, preferably by March 1.
+Candidates should submit CV or resume along with two sermons or equivalent piece of academic writing (journal article) and three ecclesiastical, professional, or academic references to Ms Angela Shelley on email@example.com as soon as possible.
 Submissions should be in Word or PDF formats.
 Links to video or audio recordings are invited but not required.
 Candidates in Holy Orders or anticipating the same should indicate their canonical status and diocese of record.

 All candidates should have (or be in process to receive) an advanced degree in a corresponding field; prior work experience will be strongly considered.
 Candidates from nontraditional backgrounds, women, and minority candidates are encouraged to apply.